manitou48/crystals/README.txt

 --------------  details --------------------

-A linux host running NTP on a good broadband network can disipline its time to within a few milliseconds and adjust its frequency (drift) to within one part-per-million(ppm).
+A linux host running NTP on a good broadband network can adjust its time to within a few milliseconds and discipline its frequency (drift) to within one part-per-million(ppm).
 I have a good network connection and a stratum 0 CDMA time server as well.
-A simple linux host program polls the mcu every 10 seconds or so and collects the millis() (or ticks for RTCs) from the MCU and can caculate the difference in frequency between the NTP host and MCU/RTC.
+A simple linux host program polls the mcu every 10 seconds or so and collects the millis() (or ticks for RTCs) from the MCU and can calculate the difference in frequency between the NTP host and MCU/RTC.
 The longer the data collection runs, the more accurate the frequency estimate (ppm).
 Most devices I tested ran within their specs -- except for one bad 32KHz crystal (see crystals.txt).